Proghead231/download-data-GEE/README.md

-Scripts for downloading data from google earth engine database
+Scripts for downloading data from google earth engine database.
+Please look at the "test.ipynb" notebook for examples.